 Lucas Richman leads an impassioned performance from the Royal Philharmonic and the other musicians.
 The album was recorded at Abbey Road in London, with additional recording in Tokyo, Los Angeles, New York, Johannesburg and Montreal.
 Engineer John Kurlander, best known for his work with The Beatles and Grammys for the Lord of the Rings albums, brings clarity and warmth to the sound of the album.

-Visit Tin’s website to listen to more audio samples.
-You can also order the CD or digital release through his site, Amazon and iTunes.
-The album sounds like a unique cross between world music and film music, but Calling All Dawns defies all labels.
+The piece sounds like a unique cross between world music and film music, but Calling All Dawns defies all labels.
 It’s just great music, period.